gmurugosa/airflow_etl/README.md

 To send email alerts you need to create an account in the Sendgrid site https://sendgrid.com/en-us/pricing and get an API key.

-After that you need to create three new variables in airflow sendgrid_api_key, sendgrid_email_from and sendgrid_email_to.
+After that you need to create three new variables in airflow:

+1. sendgrid_api_key: API key for SendGrid to send email alerts.
+2. sendgrid_email_from: Email address from which alerts will be sent.
+3. sendgrid_email_to: Email address(es) to which alerts will be sent.

 ![image](https://github.com/gmurugosa/airflow_etl/assets/5313359/f389bcb8-a2ae-404b-806f-b4a9bd792ddf)